Kaleidoscope (newspaper)

-Kaleidoscope was an underground newspaper that was published in Milwaukee, Wisconsin, USA].
-Founded by John Kois, the radio disk jockey Bob Reitman and John Sahli (a member of The Shag), it was published from October 6, 1967, to November 11, 1971, printing 105 biweekly issues.
+Kaleidoscope was an underground newspaper that was published in Milwaukee, Wisconsin, US.
+Founded by John Kois, the radio disk jockey Bob Reitman, and John Sahli (a member of the Shag), it was published from October 6, 1967, to November 11, 1971, printing 105 biweekly issues.
 The paper's first issue was printed with a borrowed $250 in an edition of 3,500 copies, which sold out in two days.

 In the first anniversary issue of Kaleidoscope a brief history of the paper's origins appeared:

-'"The need for a Milwaukee-based underground newspaper was apparent early in 1967.
+The need for a Milwaukee-based underground newspaper was apparent early in 1967.
 It was talked about, tentative plans made and loose alliances formed, throughout the spring and summer, but nothing definite was done until July, when George Richard, a happy man of business, offered to underwrite the first issue.
 The first "staff" meeting was held in the Knickerbocker Coffee Shop.
-It was quite a crew: Bob Reitman, cemetery managing rock freak poet; John Sahli, industrial designing former gentle Shag; and John Kois, drifter free lance writer recently escaped from the coast."'
+It was quite a crew: Bob Reitman, cemetery managing rock freak poet; John Sahli, industrial designing former gentle Shag; and John Kois, drifter free lance writer recently escaped from the coast.

 From its first issue, Kaleidoscope was subject to censorship attempts, including arrest of vendors in some suburbs and a drive to put its printer out of business; one case went to the U.S. Supreme Court (after the newspaper had folded), which ruled in Kois v.
 Wisconsin that the newspaper's publication of two photos and a poem entitled "Sex Poem" in an article about censorship did not constitute obscenity.
 "One of the requirements to get on this paper," John Kois told a reporter for Rolling Stone, "is that you have to dig fucking and doping."